Granther/tiny-dhcp/scratch.md

 ### Read reqeust list
 - Read to see if I need to return something or do something
 - Like a T1 or T2 that specifies I renew a lease

+SERVER HAS TO LISTEN ON BROADCAST, YOU HAVET HE IQ OF A ROCK